stalwartlabs/mail-server/UPGRADING.md

   ```

 - Download the `v0.12.0` binary for your platform (which is now called `stalwart` rather than `mail-server`) from the [releases page](https://github.com/stalwartlabs/stalwart/releases/latest/) and replace the binary in `/opt/stalwart-mail/bin`.
 If you are using the Docker image, pull the latest image.
+- Do not forget to rename the binary path in your systemd service file from `stalwart-mail` to `stalwart`.
+Also `chmod +x` the binary.

 - Start the service.
 In a cluster, you can speed up the migration process by starting all nodes at once.
   ```bash